aronlindberg/lab_notebook/2015-09-20-scripting-templates.md

 All working directories and specification of paths should be set using relative paths.
 This means that `setwd()` should always be set to the root directory in the git repository, and then other files should be accessed using a path relative to that root directory, i.e. `source("R/functions.R", chdir= TRUE)`.
 The reason for doing this is to ensure replicability across different machines.

 ## Loading/installing packages in a unitary way
-The packages are loaded either at the top of the script or in the main `execute.R` script.
+The packages are loaded either at the top of the script or in the main `make.R` script.
 In order to make sure that all necessary packages are installed, use the following code to load and install packages:

     required_packages <- c('TraMineR','TraMineRextras','magrittr', 'dplyr', 'rmarkdown', 'stringr',
     'cluster', 'RColorBrewer', 'WeightedCluster', 'xlsx')